dennis-tra/pcp/README.md

 ## Feature Roadmap

+Shamelessly copied from `croc`:

-- [ ] Two computers on the same network can exchange files
+- [x] Two computers on the same network can exchange files
 - [ ] Two computers on the same network can exchange directories
 - [ ] allows any two computers to transfer data (using a relay)
 - [ ] provides end-to-end encryption (using PAKE)